Investors place bold bets in UK deal tussle

-Investors in British companies are taking a stand against cheap takeovers.
-Shares in UK-listed groups like Spire Healthcare (SPI.L) and Vectura (VEC.L) are trading above the price of recently agreed offers.
+LONDON (Reuters Breakingviews) - Investors in British companies are taking a stand against cheap takeovers.
+Shares in UK-listed groups like Spire Healthcare and Vectura are trading above the price of recently agreed offers.
 Big shareholders including Allianz Global Investors complain that some deals are too cheap, while merger arbitrageurs are betting on higher bids.
 But buyers have good reasons to hold firm.

 So it’s striking that shareholders in five UK companies which have accepted takeover bids in the past month are behaving differently.
 On Friday Spire was trading almost 3% above Ramsay’s cash offer of 240 pence per share.
-Shares in pharma group Vectura and UDG Healthcare (UDG.L) are also above recent offers.
-Infrastructure investor John Laing (JLG.L) and outsourcer Equiniti (EQN.L), meanwhile, are valued exactly in line with agreed takeovers.
+Shares in pharma group Vectura and UDG Healthcare are also above recent offers.
+Infrastructure investor John Laing and outsourcer Equiniti, meanwhile, are valued exactly in line with agreed takeovers.

 Big shareholders are fuelling some of the inflation.
 Allianz has pushed back on Clayton, Dubilier & Rice’s 2.7 billion pound bid for Dublin-based UDG.
 The shareholder, which owns a near 9% stake, said it was minded not to accept the “opportunistic” offer that “significantly undervalues the company”.
 Other deals also look cheeky.
 Private equity group Siris Capital’s 180 pence a share offer for Equiniti is well below the 220 pence at which the shares traded before the pandemic struck last year.